tgibson11/pysystemtrade/docs/production.md

 Linux:
 ```
 # dumps everything into dump directory
-# make sure a mongo-db instance is running, but ideally without any load; command line: `mongod`
+# make sure a mongo-db instance is running with correct directory, but ideally without any load; command line: `mongod --dbpath $MONGO_DATA`
 mongodump -o ~/dump/

 # copy dump directory to another machine or drive.
 This will create a directory $MONGO_BACKUP_PATH/dump/